waders92/rails-bg/README.md

-# README
+# Coding Blog

 Blog platform to share snippets of code.
+CodingBitz is created with Ruby/Rails.

+Highlights....

-Created with Rails.
-Image uploading provided with Carrierwave and Amazon S3 for production storage.
+1. Image uploading for posts, production images stored on Amazon S3
+2. Pagination implemented
+3. Hosted on Heroku